-Jamaica Pond is located in the Jamaica Plain neighborhood of Boston, just a few stops from any Copley Square hotel on the 39 bus, or a 20-minute drive southwest from the top-rated downtown Boston hotel.
+Jamaica Pond is located in the Jamaica Plain neighborhood of Boston, just a few stops from any Copley Square hotel on the 39 bus, a 15-minute walk from the Green Street Station on the Orange Line of the “T” (Boston train), or a 20-minute drive southwest from the top-rated downtown Boston hotel.
 Most tourists never venture beyond Back Bay and Downtown, so don’t miss out like them!

 Though most tourists don’t know about Jamaica pond, locals sure do.
 Smiling Bostonians from all backgrounds and ages walk, jog, and play there every day, and good people-watching is guaranteed.
 If you’re lucky, you’ll see the man who circles the pond with a bright green parrot on his shoulder!